Generation of Realistic Cloud Access Times for Mobile Application Testing using Transfer Learning: Usage of Transfer Learning in an emulation

-The network emulator is based on the Linux Traffic Control (TC)~\cite{tc}.
-TC is a set of utility tools that enables configuration and management of the kernel packet scheduler, and thus control over the packet traffic flow transmitted and received through the queueing system (qdisc) associated with the network interface.
+The network emulator is based on the Linux Traffic Control (TC) \cite{tc}.
+TC is a set of utility tools that enables configuration and management of the kernel packet scheduler, and thus offers control over the packet traffic flow transmitted and received through the queueing system (\textit{qdisc}) associated with the network interface.
 Using TC, one can introduce packet delays, change the rate at which packets are transmitted and received, as well as drop and re-order the packets.
 Thus, one can emulate the delay, bandwidth, packet loss, and re-ordering characteristics of any network path.
 The network emulator is available as a bash script with an in-built set of fixed network profiles.

-The emulator uses time-driven emulation that updates the delay parameter of the qdisc after every fixed time interval.
+The emulator uses time-driven emulation that updates the delay parameter of the \textit{qdisc} after every fixed time interval.
 This value is set to the time interval used to generate the synthetic traces.
-We set it to 500 ms. The emulator internally adjusts this time interval to account for the time required to change the qdisc using the TC utility (4 ms).
+We set it to 500~ms. The emulator internally adjusts this time interval to account for the time required to change the \textit{qdisc} using the TC utility (4~ms).

 We modified the source code of the emulator to change the delay parameter as per the synthetic traces generated by \textit{ContextPerf}.
 Since \textit{ContextPerf} generates RTT synthetic traces, we divide them to set the uplink and the downlink network path delay.
-We configure the network emulator to use symmetric delays for the uplink and downlink path.
+We configure the network emulator to use symmetric delays for the uplink and downlink paths.

 We carried out the following modifications and extensions to the core functionality of the network emulator.
-We added a configuration API support that enables external feeding of the trace profiles as input to the emulator.
-It supports setting the time interval for changing the emulation parameters and customizing the uplink and the downlink delay ratio.
-We daemonize the network emulator component by implementing it as a \textit{systemd} service on the VM.
-The network emulator as \textit{systemd} service unit enables one to apply emulation changes by simply changing the configuration file and doing a system daemon-reload.
+We added a configuration API support that enables the external feeding of the trace files as input to the emulator.
+It supports setting the time interval for changing the emulation parameters and customizing the ratio of the uplink to the downlink delay.
+We daemonized the network emulator component by implementing it as a \textit{systemd} service on the VM.
 The network emulator service is then packaged as a VM image and made available as a Terraform~\cite{terraform} module using the AWS provider.